 He says he’s searching for her.
 But more often he seems to be more interested in finding his next drink or line of coke as his coping mechanisms begin to take over his life.
 When he meets the beautiful and intoxicating Felicija (Siff Andersson, Faces of Fear) this only intensifies as he’s pulled into a rabbit hole there may be no returning from.

 He’s also not the most sympathetic of central characters either.
 He’s supposedly heartbroken and desperate to find Amy.
-But that doesn’t stop him bar hopping, going to clubs, getting wasted, and getting laid.
+But that doesn’t stop him from bar hopping, going to clubs, getting wasted, and getting laid.
 It’s a tribute to Køhnke’s talents that he pulls off the feat of getting us to care about Charly.
 He manages to show the character’s hurt, confusion and inner turmoil.

 It helps that Køhnke and Andersson have excellent chemistry.
 She gives an impressive performance, stealing the viewer’s attention from the moment she enters the film, roller skating around her place of employment in a Danzig shirt and black lipstick.
 It’s not hard to believe Charly would succumb to her charms.